THE BELLS OF SUSSEX

 1 Bell, 2-2-0 cwt in A

 In 1886, a single bell was supplied, and may have been cast by John Warner & Sons, judging by O'Shea's examination of the original bearings.
-Due to the size of the frame, It would have been no larger than the present one.
+Due to the size of the frame, It would have been no bigger than the present one.

 It hung on plain bearings, and was undoubtably strapped to a wooden headstock, fitted for swing chiming.

 In June 1928, Gillett & Johnston recast the original bell, into a new Simpson tuned one, hung on new iron fittings and ball bearings.
-The bearings were installed over top of the old ones
+The bearings were installed above the old ones.
+Cast without canons, it was bolted to an iron headstock and chimed by a lever.
+An Ellacombe hammer was also installed to chime the Angelus.

 It has a very simple, and undated inscription, featuring no more than the founders name and ornaments.
 The serial number, 2663, is inscribed on the waist.